SciFiDryer/TightVNCAssist/README.md

 ## To use

-Download the TightVNC.exe file and launch.
+Download the [latest release](https://github.com/SciFiDryer/TightVNCAssist/releases/download/v1.0/TightVNCAssist-1.0.zip), unzip and launch.
 Type in an IP of a remote listening VNC viewer.
 The executable is portable and should be able to run unprivileged.
+Tested only in Windows 10 x64.

 ## Building on your own